BuQingting/gbk2ptt/README.md

 # gbk2ptt
 Converts a GenBank file (*.gbk) to an NCBI Protein Table (*.ptt) file

 *Note: This repository contains all the code to run on a webserver.
-If running locally, you only need to GBKtoPTT.pl file.*
+If running locally, you only need the GBKtoPTT.pl file.*

 ### Requirements
 * Perl (ActivePerl for Windows may work)